 - Enhanced Autofocus System: It has a more advanced autofocus system with 39 AF points, including nine cross-type AF points, allowing for more precise and accurate autofocus performance.

-- Connectivity Options: The Nikon D5600 has built-in Wi-Fi and Bluetooth, allowing for easy image transfer, remote control, and sharing of images to mobile devices or social media.
+- Connectivity Options: The D5600 has built-in Wi-Fi and Bluetooth, allowing for easy image transfer, remote control, and sharing of images to mobile devices or social media.

 Nikon D5600 – Cons:

 - Higher Price: D5600 is generally priced higher than the D3500, making it less budget-friendly for beginners or those on a tight budget.

 - Slightly Heavier: The D5600 is slightly heavier than the D3500, which may be a consideration for those who prioritize portability and lightweight cameras.